N-H-Shimada/QCoin-CGF-2020/README.md

 ## QSS on IBMQ (Qiskit)
-We show a sample code reproducing the quantum circuit in Figure 9 (our paper) and estimating a given target mean value.
+We show a sample code reproducing a quantum circuit in Figure 9 (our paper) and estimating a given target mean value.
 For more details, please refer to Jupyter notebook ```QSS_on_IBMQ.ipynb```.

 ## QCoin on IBMQ (Qiskit)
-Please refer to Jupyter notebook.
+We show a Qiskit code building a circuit of Figure 9 and forwarding calculational steps as specified in Algorithm 1.
+You can see reduction of error along with increasing queries.
+For more information, please refer to Jupyter notebook.